awslabs/aws-lambda-rust-runtime/README.md

   -d '{ "command": "hi" }'
 ```

+> **Warning**
-> **warning** Do not remove the `content-type` header.
+> Do not remove the `content-type` header.
 It is necessary to instruct the function how to deserialize the request body.

 You can read more about how [cargo lambda watch](https://www.cargo-lambda.info/commands/watch.html) and [cargo lambda invoke](https://www.cargo-lambda.info/commands/invoke.html) work on the project's [documentation page](https://www.cargo-lambda.info).